 About Durmitor National Park

-The Polar Star is a high category hotel in Borje, 4 km from Zabljak, on the way to the Tara canyon.
-The hotel is designed in a traditional mountain style and surrounded by unspoilt nature, meadows and ...
+The Polar Star is close to Zabljak, in Borje, on the way to the Tara canyon.
+The hotel is designed in traditional mountain style and surrounded by meadows and mountain peaks.

 Hotel Soa is located in the centre of Žabljak, 1450 metres above sea level with a view of Mount Durmitor.
 Zabljak, in the north of Montenegro, is one of the most beautiful mountain resorts in the Bal ...